sckott/rforcats/index.md

 ##
 ##
 ##  -----
-##  Cats have 30 vertebrae--5 more than humans have.
+##  A cat's brain is more similar to a man's brain than that of a dog.
 ##  ------
 ##     \
 ##      \